libretime/libretime/docs/_docs/ssl.md

 running on Ubuntu 18.04 LTS (the Apache web server is installed with LibreTime by default).
 Instructions for other Debian-based OSes are similar, but check with Certbot for clarification.

-Note: all instructions require you to have sudo priveledges
+Note: all instructions require you to have sudo privileges

 First, add Certbot's PPA using: